 People usually express their sentiments on social media like Twitter, Facebook, and blogs.

-As people express about their feeling differently, with different vocabularies, context of writing, using short forms or even slang, that, in return will make the data huge and unorganized.
+As people express about their feelings differently, with different vocabularies, context of writing, using short forms or even slang, that, in return will make the data huge and unorganized.
 Manual analysis here would be impossible

 There for special programming languages like “python” will be used to help us process and analyze the data.